B-UMMI/Chewie-NS/{{cookiecutter.directory_name}}/docs/about/gdpr.rst

 - Your password.
 - Your department & institution.

-This is to allow us to contact you if there are any problems.
+This allows us to contact you if there are any problems.
 We will be emailing you from time to time informing you about changes in Chewie-NS.
 If this is problematic, you may delete your account.